Skip to main content

 Best Value Picks by Category

-Overall Best Value: MG4 Standard (€28,990) - Best balance of price, range, performance, and features with proven track record in Europe.
+Overall Best Value: MG4 Standard (€28,990) - Best balance of price, range, performance, and features with proven track record.
+See our MG4 EV complete guide for details.

 Budget Champion: Leapmotor T03 (€18,900) - Lowest entry point, perfect for city driving, significant savings over competitors.